 April Fools’ in December

 Many cultures share the tradition of a day set aside for playing pranks and making jokes.
-While we’re used to having April Fools’ Day on 1st April, Spain is different and they do it on 28th December with the Día de los Santos Inocentes.
+While in the UK and many other cultures, we are used to having April Fools’ Day on 1st April, Spain is different and they do it on 28th December with the Día de los Santos Inocentes.
 Watch your back if you’re in Spain on this day, because you might get pranked at any moment.

 The Wise Kings on the Epiphany, the Nativity scene, the Innocent Saints Day… all these Spanish Christmas customs come from the fact that Spain is a traditionally Catholic country, and it is common practice for people to go to church on Christmas Eve after their big Christmas dinner for the ‘misa del gallo’ at 12 pm.
 In this midnight mass, Spanish people reaffirm their faith and praise the birth of Jesus Christ on Christmas Day.

-So now you know all about the wonderful Christmas and New Year traditions in Spain, there’s nothing stopping you from celebrating these holidays in true Spanish style. ¡Feliz navidad!
+So, now you know all about the wonderful Christmas and New Year traditions in Spain, there’s nothing stopping you from celebrating these holidays in true Spanish style wherever you are spending Christmas this year. ¡Feliz navidad!